Atrovent 250 µg/1 mL and Atrovent Adult 500 µg/1 mL Unit Dose Vial (UDV)

 When you must not use it

-Do not use Atrovent UDV if you are allergic to:
+Do not use Atrovent UDV if you have an allergy to:

 similar medicines which contain atropine or medicines like atropine